-I was reading an excerpt from one of my time-worn commentaries, that our neighbor is injured when we act toward them in any other way than a friend.
-This thought really got me thinking about the way we view and treat others.
-Most of us would agree that it is really important to be gracious toward anyone we know or meet.
-This is what Christians are supposed to do, of course.
-Yet, I started thinking; it would be much better if we went a step further, and treated everyone we know or casually come in contact with as if they were friends.
+I was reading an excerpt from one of my commentaries, that our neighbor is injured when we act toward them in any other way than a friend.
+This thought really got me thinking about the way we treat others.
+Most of us would agree that it is really important to be gracious toward anyone we know.
+This is what Christians are supposed to do.
+Yet, I think we would also agree that we could go a step further and treated everyone we know or meet as if they were friends.

 My mother-in-law is one of those dear souls who genuinely cares about everyone she meets or knows.
-She’s a bit inquisitive when she meets you, well maybe a lot inquisitive.
-And the reason is, she wants to know you, really know you.
-Ethel makes friends and she will not de-friend you, no matter what you do or tell her about yourself.
+She’s a bit inquisitive when she meets you because she wants to befriend you.
+When Ethel makes friends she will not de-friend you, no matter what you do or tell her about yourself.
 Her husband Ray was the U.S. President of a sizable international company based in Europe – she was his sidekick traveling overseas, not just meeting but befriending executives and business leaders.
-As time went on the European executives took such a shine to her friendly ways they wanted Ethel to always accompany Ray when he traveled to Europe for meetings.
-Ethel has also treated everyone the same no matter their station in life.
-And everyone feels it and knows it.
-Once I went into my bank and somehow let the clerk at the bank know I was Ethel’s son-in-law.
+The European executives took such a shine to her friendly ways they wanted Ethel to accompany Ray when he traveled to Europe for meetings.
+Ethel also treats everyone the same no matter their station in life.
+I went into my bank and let the clerk know I was Ethel’s son-in-law.
 Instant credibility for me.
 The tellers and the loan agent in the bank perked up and acknowledged her kindness to them.
-I realized that everybody is a friend to Ethel, and it is felt by everybody she knows.
+Everybody is a friend to Ethel, and it is felt by everybody she knows.

 Joseph C. Hutchison